-In accordance with Unclassified Personnel Rules Chapter 10, academic staff (instructional and non-instructional) will be evaluated annually. https://uwlax.edu/human-resources/services/employee-relations/performance-management/ evaluation will be given to the instructor being evaluated.
-The expectations, areas of responsibility and their relative importance will be communicated to continuing academic staff based on the conditions of their contract.
+In accordance with Unclassified Personnel Rules Chapter 10, academic staff (instructional and non-instructional) will be evaluated annually. https://uwlax.edu/human-resources/services/employee-relations/performance-management/

 The areas for review shall be based upon the individual IAS contract responsibilities.
 Review process shall in other respects mirror that of ranked faculty.